JamesLedger/observing-obsidian/README.md

 Using python, NLP and text vectors to explore my daily notes over the past 8 years.

-Designed to work with notes stored in an obsidian vault.
+Designed to work with notes stored in an obsidian vault that are named in the format yyyy-mm-dd.

 ## Get running